-This standard emphasizes the importance of interpersonal communication, whether it is face-to-face or facilitated though technological means (i.e., videophones and web cameras).
-Since students may have the opportunity to communicate in ASL with native users within their local communities, learning a variety of registers and how to interact in a culturally appropriate manner is fundamental.
-In addition to the cultural and linguistic elements needed for face-to-face communication, the rapid growth in use of videophone technology means students must develop a deeper understanding of ASL discourse, use of space, and cultural considerations that affect such communication.
+This standard emphasizes the importance of interpersonal communication.
+Since students may have the opportunity to communicate in ASL with native users within their local communities, learning a variety of registers and interacting in a culturally appropriate manner is essential.
+In addition to the cultural and linguistic elements needed for face-to-face communication, the rapid growth in use of videophone technology indicates that students must develop a deeper understanding of ASL discourse, use of space, and cultural considerations that affect communication.
 Teachers may also encounter students raised in the rich heritage of Deaf culture who may possess varying degrees of ASL proficiency.
 The primary goal of ASL study for both heritage and new learners is to develop the language and culture skills to effectively communicate and interact with native users.